Schedule an audition for the 2018-2019 season!

 At the University of Florida, his choirs have appeared with the San Diego Symphony, National Philharmonic, Washington, D.C., Czech National Orchestra and the Czech National Theater Orchestra as well as the Kronos String Quartet, the Three Italian Tenors, and the Posaune Voce Trio of Birmingham, England and made a first ever American Choral Directors Association convention appearance.
 All of these performances were under Dr. Kesling’s baton.

 Maestro Kesling’s served as a conducting coach at The International Music Academy offered by the Gustav Mahler Conservatory of Music in Vienna, Austria (May 20 – June 2, 2013).
 As a part of the Academy he conducted a public performance of Spectacular Moments in Opera: Most Loved Choruses, Overtures & Arias with the Vienna Radio Orchestra and the choir from the University of Zagreb, Croatia and Gustav Mahler Conservatory Chorus.
-In June Dr. Kesling conducted two performances of the Brahms Tragic Overture and Ein Deutsches Requiem in Verona and Vicenza, Italy with the Croatian Chamber Orchestra and choirs from Hungary, Italy and the United States.
+In June Dr. Kesling conducted two performances of the Brahms Tragic Overture and Ein Deutsches Requiem in Verona and Vicenza, Italy with the Croatian Chamber Orchestra and choirs from Hungary, Italy, and the United States.
+The review headline in L’ARENA read, Kesling baton perfect for Brahms - - you rarely have the opportunity to perceive in a maestro a clear vision of the work which is evident by the gestures, at the same time expressive with great precision.

 On July 11, 2015 Dr. Kesling conducted on the televised closing concert for the Festival Coral de Medellín (Colombia) featuring his University of Florida Chamber Singers, Ensamble Vocal Homines Urdi (Venezuela), Ensamble Vocal de Buenos Aires (Argentina), Vox Lumini (Chile), Ensamble Vocal de Medellín (Colombia), and the Orquesta Juvenil de Medellín.

 In recognition of his achievements Dr. Kesling was awarded The Congressional Order of Merit by the Congress of the United States of America in September 2003 and the Ronald Reagan Gold Medal in November 2004.
 In March 2006, Professor Kesling was awarded the Congressional Medal of Distinction for his contributions to the cultural life of the citizenry.
 On October 12, 2013 Dr. Kesling was inducted into Phi Mu Alpha Sinfonia, men’s fraternity of musicians, as a National Honorary Member.
 Dr. Kesling received the Spirit of Gainesville Award for the Arts by the Gainesville Sun and Gainesville Magazine on November 25, 2013.
-In October this year Dr. Kesling will receive the Distinguished Alumni Award form his undergraduate university.
+In November 2017 Dr. Kesling received the Distinguished Alumni Award from his undergraduate university and International Educator of the Year for the College of the Arts at the University of Florida.